 Discussion

-Gulf War veterans were exposed to a number chemical, biological, radiological, phys- ical and mental stressors during the conflict [1,2,7–13].
+Gulf War veterans were exposed to a number of chemical, biological, radiological, phys- ical and mental stressors during the conflict [1,2,7–13].
 Thus, GWI patients may have been exposed to a variety of multiple agents and stressors, and this makes any approach to treatment much more difficult.
 Although there is apparently no single cause of GWI, there are treatment approaches that can reduce the severity of signs and symptoms of this chronic condition [7,13].
 These approaches are often based on documented or presumed exposures during the conflict, such as exposure to specific infections, certain chemicals and neurotoxicants, physical trauma, stress and depleted uranium, among other expo- sures [7,9,12,13,23–28].

 Other approaches to treatment of GWI have been based on loss of function.
 For example, Koslik et al. [29] found that mitochondrial function in GWI patients was impaired by examining post-exercise phosphocreatine recovery time.
 Since loss of coenzyme Q10 (CoQ10) is often associated with loss of mitochondrial function [30], this information was used to design a clinical trial using supplementation with CoQ10 [31].
 Moreover, there are several different natural supplements that have been used to treat mitochondrial dysfunction [32,33].
 One of the most effective natural supplements to treat mitochondrial dysfunction is a mixture of membrane glycerolphospholipids (NTFactor Lipids®) which repairs the inner membrane and restores mitochondrial inner membrane trans-membrane potential necessary for mitochondrial function [34].